Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

 - Gai Lan aka Chinese Broccoli: Feel free to substitute with any leafy green of your choice, such as Bok choy, Yu Choy or Choy Sum, or Napa cabbage.

 - Neutral oil: any neutral tasting oil like avocado oil, grapeseed oil, peanut oil, vegetable oil, or canola oil.
-Please avoid using olive oil as it has a low smoke point, and it carries a slight scent.
+Please avoid using olive oil, coconut oil or sesame oil as they carry a slight scent and taste.

 - Garlic: garlic is a key ingredient in Thai cuisine and most of Asian cuisine.
 It adds a wonderful aroma and garlicky taste to many of my favorite Thai dishes.